code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 ## 1. What is a Spring Batch Tasklet?

-In Spring batch, a `Tasklet` is an interface that performs a single task within a `Step`.
+In Spring Batch, a `Tasklet` is an interface that performs a single task within a `Step`.
 A typical use case for implementing a `Tasklet` is the setup up or cleaning of resources before or after the execution of a `Step`.

 In fact, Spring Batch offers two different ways for **implementing a step of a batch job**: using [Chunks](https://docs.spring.io/spring-batch/4.1.x/reference/html/step.html#chunkOrientedProcessing){:target="_blank"} or using a [Tasklet](https://docs.spring.io/spring-batch/4.1.x/reference/html/step.html#taskletStep){:target="_blank"}.